hemmecke/qeta/sphinx/source/index.rst

    \sum_{n=0}^\infty p(n) q^n = \prod_{n=1}^\infty (1 − q^n)^{-1}

+More deails and a description of how to work with **QEta** can be found in the QEtaTutorial_.

 The **QEta** package requires FriCAS_ 1.3.7.
 See :ref:`QEta installation`
 for installation instructions.